jdkwolik/Random-Hex-Color-Generator/README.md

 ## Random Hex Color Generator
-This is a simple Javascript web application to generate and display a random hex color.
+This is a Javascript web application to generate and display a random hex color.